gabriel-sk-williams/inqstudio-website/README.md

-## Website for our design / research / production studio.
+## website for our design / research / production studio.

 Javascript / React